-SECTION G: Provisions for Salaries
+SECTION F: Provisions for Salaries

-1. Each employee shall receive his/her salary in monthly installments on the first school business day of each month.
-During the months of July and August, salary warrants for an employee with a fully prorated salary shall be mailed to his/her home address or to a designated bank at the employee's request no later than the first school business day of the month.

-Contingent upon agreement with all other SPS unions and adoption of a paperless system (pay stubs will no longer be sent to employees via hardcopy), the district will change the pay date for employees from the first duty day of the month to the last duty day of the month starting the last duty day of September, 2015.

-- 2. For individuals hired after the beginning of the work year, the corrected salary shall be paid pro rata for the remaining payments for that work year. - 3.
-Salary overpayments due to error shall be repaid according to a monthly installment schedule mutually agreed upon by the employee and the District.
-The employee shall be notified by the District of his/her right to Association representation at all meetings relating to overpayments of salary.
-In the event that the employee and the District do not agree on a repayment schedule, the District shall implement a repayment plan, subject to the provisions of Article X Grievance Procedure. - 4.
-Hard to Staff Positions.
-Each year prior to the staffing process, the Labor/Management Committee (LMC) will meet to determine if there are positions that should be listed as having a "hard to fill" designation.
-The LMC will meet to develop strategies to fill and retain employees in hard to staff positions.
+- 1. Employees may elect either electronic bank deposit or an electronic pay card to receive their salary payments.
+Salary payments will be issued on the first SPS business day of each month.
+SPS will support staff transition to electronic pay cards during the 2022-2023 school year.
+Salary payments will be issued on the first SPS business day of each month.
+One-twelfth (1/12) of an employee's annual salary will be paid on the first SPS business day of October and each of the following eleven months unless a reduced year classified employee submits authorization for non-prorated pay warrants for the year. - 2.
+For individuals hired after the beginning of the work year, the salary payments will be paid pro rata for the remaining payments for that work year. - 3.
+Employees will be fully compensated for summer program work through additional summer payments in the months of July, August, and September. - 4.
+Salary overpayments due to error will be repaid according to a monthly installment schedule mutually agreed upon by the employee and SPS.
+The employee will be notified by SPS of their right to Association representation at all meetings relating to overpayments of salary.
+If the employee and SPS do not agree on a repayment schedule, SPS will implement a repayment plan, subject to the provisions of Article X Grievance Procedure.

+- 5. Hard to Fill Positions. - a.
+Each year prior to the staffing process in January, the Labor/Management Committee (LMC) will meet to determine if there are positions that should be listed as having a "hard to fill" designation The LMC will meet to develop strategies to fill and retain employees in hard to staff positions.
 The LMC may utilize up to \$57,454 for the purpose of filling hard to staff positions.
-If any portion of the \$57,454 is not used, it will be added to the insurance pools for the following school year.
-Two-thirds will be added to the certificated insurance pool and one-third will be added to the classified insurance pool.

-SECTION H: Substitute Provisions
+SECTION G: Substitute Provisions